PatrickKyei/exception/_tabs/about.md

 Hey I'm glad you are here.
 My name is Patrick.

-I write to Raise the Collective Consciousness.
+I write to Raise the collective consciousness.

 As An experienced product professional with skills in product management, design, and project management